 Rising input costs and unpredictable weather patterns raise questions over the efficiency and viability of existing conventional tillage methods.
 Radium regarded the issues carefully and developed the ZoneTill.
 The concept of this machine is to work the soil only in the root-development areas by configuring the shanks exactly like the planter row units.
 This enables the farmer to work only particular zones of soil over wider areas, and the result is increased productivity and lower input costs.

 Radium kept the design of the ZoneTill simple yet robust.
 The spring-trip assembly from the PowerRip, along with the unique C-shaped shank and hammerhead shear, lets the farmer disrupt the greatest amount of soil around the root zone while using the least amount of energy.
 The unbeatable hammerhead shear ensures that no side compaction or smearing occurs.
 This encourages early and improved root development, faster water absorption and increased soil aeration.
-Essentially, the ZoneTill creates an ideal seedbed for row crops.
+Essentially, the ZoneTill creates an ideal seedbed for row crops, making it the best tillage equipment for vegetables.

 Working in stubble and surface material is hassle-free with the addition of coulters, row closers and rollers.
 Further tillage operations, like the use of disc harrows, are no longer necessary.
 The rear-mounted rollers break apart larger clods usually brought to the surface during dry season.
 This versatile machine thereby allows farmers to work the soil whenever it suits them.